 - Page Size

 After these fields have been filled out, click on Download Executable.
-You will then need to run a manual sync of the app to ensure that all settings have been configured properly.
+As mentioned earlier, this executable will need to be downloaded to a machine with access to your SQL server that is left on overnight.
+Once downloaded, you will then need to run a manual sync of the app to ensure that all settings have been configured properly.

 Setting up a Nightly Sync